 NORCOWE - Norwegian Research Cluster for Offshore Wind Energy

 NORCOWE is a network of research partners within offshore wind thematics and technology, established in September 2017.
 Our aim is to improve the collaboration between the partners, between academia and industry, as well as presenting new knowledge within offshore wind energy to a wider audience.
-The network is administrated by CMR (Christian Michelsen Research), with network partners represented through the board committee.
+The network is administrated by NORCE, with network partners represented through the board committee.
 The network membership is by invitation only.

 The legacy of FME NORCOWE